 If you require a copy of your original admission certificate, or for more information, please contact the admissions clerk at the Principal Registry on 8600 2003 or email firstname.lastname@example.org@snoissimda .

-The Legal Profession Uniform Law Application Amendment Act 2014 (the Act), the Legal Profession Uniform Law (the Law) and the Legal Profession Uniform Admission Rules 2015 (the Admission Rules) came into operation on 1 July 2015.
+The Legal Profession Uniform Law Application Act 2014, the Legal Profession Uniform Law and the Legal Profession Uniform Admission Rules 2015 came into operation on 1 July 2015.